inbo/camtraptor/.github/CONTRIBUTING.md

 ### Report a bug 🐛

-Using camtrapdp and discovered a bug?
+Using camtraptor and discovered a bug?
 That's annoying!
 Don't let others have the same experience and report it as an [issue on GitHub][new_issue] so we can fix it.
 A good bug report makes it easier for us to do so, so please include:

 * Your operating system name and version (e.g. Mac OS 10.13.6).
 * Any details about your local setup that might be helpful in troubleshooting.